-Alzheimer’s disease is now understood to be a disease that develops years before it becomes symptomatic, with the development of dementia.
-It is likely that brain pathology begins to develop up to 15 years before the appearance of mild cognitive impairment or clinical dementia.
-The discovery and development of mechanisms for earlier diagnosis and treatment is therefore vital to be able to significantly impact the burden of the disease on modern society.
+Alzheimer’s disease develops years before the symptoms of dementia appear.
+It is likely that brain pathology begins up to 15 years before the appearance of mild cognitive impairment or clinical dementia.
+Earlier diagnosis and treatment is therefore a vital hurdle to overcome before we see a significant reduction in the burden of this disease.

-While no single clear cause for the development of Alzheimer’s disease has been reported, there is strong evidence to support an association between excess cortisol – the “stress hormone”, and the development of Alzheimer’s disease (see data from Popp et al).
-Excess cortisol has been shown to cause cognitive decline, and to lead to β-amyloid plaque deposition and neurotoxicity in the brain, and to the loss of brain tissue.
-All these are hallmarks of Alzheimer’s disease.
+While no single clear cause for the development of Alzheimer’s disease has been reported, there is strong evidence to support an association between excess cortisol – the “stress hormone”- and the development of Alzheimer’s disease.
+Excess cortisol has been shown to cause cognitive decline, lead to β-amyloid plaque deposition and neurotoxicity in the brain, and loss of brain volume, all hallmarks of Alzheimer’s disease.